Skip to main content

 • dealing with serious antisocial behaviour or crime in your home

-Your council or housing association might also need to you to move if they are planning major works or demolition of your home.
+Your council or housing association might want you to move if they are planning major works or demolition.

-It is called a management transfer when your landlord moves you quickly for these reasons.
-It usually means you get extra priority on housing waiting lists.
+This is called a management transfer.
+It usually means you get extra priority on the housing waiting list.

 Ask for an urgent transfer